I am a postdoctoral scholar at the University of California, Davis Center for Mind and Brain, working with John Henderson.

-My research interests cover a wide variety of topics related to vision.
-I am interested in the processes that guide our visual attention through the world both covertly and overtly.
-I am also interested in perceptual stability, or how we perceive a stable visual world across eye movements.
-I work in the University of Illinois' Human Attention Lab (formerly Vision Lab) with my advisors Drs.
-Alejandro Lleras and Simona Buetti.
-I conducted my dissertation research under Dr. David Irwin.
+My research interests cover a wide variety of topics related to visual cognition.
+I am broadly interested in the processes that guide visual attention, particularly in the context of real-world scenes.
+I am also interested in the mechanisms that support the perception of a stable visual world across eye movements.

 I am currently an organizer for the wonderful OPAM Conference.
 OPAM is a sister-conference to the Psychonomic Society's Annual Meeting.
 OPAM provides a venue for undergraduates, graduate students, and post-docs to present their work on Object Perception, Attention, and Memory.

 I did my graduate work at the University of Illinois with Alejandro Lleras and Simona Buetti.
 David Irwin supervised my dissertation research.